grafana/agent/docs/sources/flow/reference/components/remote.http.md

 * At the frequency specified by the `poll_frequency` argument.

 The poll is successful if the URL returns a `200 OK` response code.
 All other response codes are treated as errors and mark the component as unhealthy.
+After a successful poll, the response body from the URL is exported.

 [secret]: {{< relref "../../config-language/expressions/types_and_values.md#secrets" >}}